abdulhannanali/fascinations-of-hannan/_posts/2017-01-27-Code/index.md

 with, you can organize an **[Hour of Code](https://code.org/learn)**.
 These initiatives not only are a nice community activity, but can also be a way to empower people with resources who can't afford them.

-The number of organizations supporting such initiatives doesn't end here, you can

 ### Encouraging Women to code

 Women can play a big role in the future advances in the technology sector, and we should make our efforts,